mozilla/releases-comm-central/mail/base/docs/trees.md

 And there may or may not be any tree (hierarchy) involved, the data could be a flat list.
 ```

+## BaseTreeView

+`BaseTreeView` is a `TreeView` without the row selection model.
+It can be used where we want to be
+able to display table with a large number of items, but don't want the user to select a row or rows.

+### CheckboxTreeTableRow

+`CheckboxTreeTableRow` is a useful row class for creating a list or tree of items with checkboxes.
+This class is used with `BaseTreeView` to use standard HTML semantics and tab focus order.

 ## TreeView

 `TreeView` is an HTML custom element (`<tree-view>`) replacement for `<tree>`.
 It is currently used